David Cesarani: Personal life

-David Cesarani died on 25 October 2015, after he had had surgery the previous month to remove a cancerous spinal tumour.
+Cesarani died on 25 October 2015, following the previous month's surgery to remove a cancerous spinal tumour.
 He had been diagnosed with the cancer in July 2015.
-He spent the week before his operation checking the footnotes for his final book at the Institute of Historical Research in London, and was still writing ten days before his death.
-He had completed two works which were both scheduled to be published in 2016: Final Solution: The Fate of the Jews 1933–1949 and Disraeli: The Novel Politician.
+He spent the week before his operation checking the footnotes for his final book at the Institute of Historical Research in London, and he was still writing ten days before his death.
+He had completed two works scheduled to be published in 2016: Final Solution: The Fate of the Jews 1933–1949 and Disraeli: The Novel Politician.